 Courses are not dropped by discontinuing attendance.
 A drop or termination is not considered official until it has been processed through the Registrar’s Office.
 Students who discontinue a course without dropping the course online or completing the proper paperwork will still be considered enrolled in the course and will receive failing (“F”) grades for these courses.

-The drop period applies to all courses within the semester, even courses which begin mid-semester.
+The drop period applies to all courses within the semester.

 Fall and Spring Semesters